Yoga Moves that are Good for Your Back

 Gandhi promises that it’s never too early to start strengthening your back.
 The below moves are appropriate for almost any age and they can be done practically anywhere.
 “These are easy moves to do.
 They require very little equipment and yield lots of benefits.”

 Get started with the poses below, but let common sense guide you.
-“If you’re doing something to your back that’s causing you pain, it’s your body’s way of telling you to modify that behavior,” Gandhi says. ""The term ‘no pain, no gain’ is not applicable here."
+“If you’re doing something to your back that’s causing you pain, it’s your body’s way of telling you to modify that behavior,” Gandhi says.
+"The term ‘no pain, no gain’ is not applicable here."

-(Photo above, third from left.)
+Seated twisting pose: (Third photo above.)
 While seated on floor, cross your right leg under your left with right foot pointing toward left hip.
 Bend left leg over and above your right leg, with left foot flat on floor outside your right knee.
 With a straight back, twist your upper body toward your left knee.
 Come back to sitting position, then reverse, placing the left leg underneath the right.
 This pose stretches and strengthens your obliques, as well as the muscles in your neck.

-(Photo above, far right.)
+Side angle pose: (Fourth photo above.)
 Lunge forward on your right leg, twisting your upper body to the right and reaching down with left arm so that your hand rests on the floor outside the right foot.
 Hold, then return to standing.
 Reverse, putting the left foot forward.
 This pose targets the muscles along either side of your spine.

-(Photo above, second from left.)
+The bow: (Second photo above.)
 Lay on your stomach and bend your knees up and toward your backside.
 If you're able, reach behind with your arms to grab your ankles, gently stretching your legs up off the ground.
 This motion strengthens and stretches the abs.

-(Photo above, third from left.)
+The bridge: (Third photo above.)
 Lay on your back, feet flat on the floor, and tense your glutes to slowly lift your hips up off the ground.
 In addition to toning the backside and thighs, the bridge is a good way to strengthen trapezius muscles.